mongodb/atlas-osb/.github/HOWTO.md

 ## action
 The folder consists of implemented GitHub actions which are used in "workflows".
 Actions available right now:
+- clean-failed - triggered by deleting the branch, `purge` failed services and clean test-organization
-- cleanup-cf - clean CF from the previous deployment
+- cleanup-cf - clean Cloud Foundry space after testing
 - e2e-cf - deploy atlas broker with provided templates
 - reaper - delete clusters/project from Atlas